sebastianlees/dailyprogrammer/README.md

 ##Daily Programmer

-My solutions to Daily Programmer problems from http://reddit.com/r/dailyprogrammer.
+Our solutions to Daily Programmer problems from http://reddit.com/r/dailyprogrammer.

 Use at your own risk!